nsrathjen/herokusample/readme.txt

 	import dj_database_url
 	db_from_env = dj_database_url.config(conn_max_age=500)
 	DATABASES['default'].update(db_from_env)
+This snippet of code uses your local database (in this case, an sqlite db in BASE_DIR) when running with the development server, and Heroku's Postgres database when running there.
+(See also step 15)

-8. if you need static files follow the directions to set up whitenoise
+8. if you need static files, follow the directions to set up whitenoise (https://devcenter.heroku.com/articles/django-assets)

 9. go to Getting Started with Python on Heroku (https://devcenter.heroku.com/articles/getting-started-with-python#introduction)